 Close to half of the world’s farmers remain unbanked and numerous agribusinesses are underserved by financial institutions due to the volatile nature of the agriculture sector.
 Being climate-sensitive, this sector’s outputs depend entirely on varying factors such as temperature and humidity, and also the arrival of monsoons at the right time.
 Climate change and the consequent weather extremities have severely impacted agricultural productivity over the last few decades, resulting in significantly low crop yields that are also poor in quality.

-Lending institutions in many countries such as Jamaica and the United States have been cautious about funding agriculture, citing reasons that include the above-mentioned poor productivity, lack of collaterals from farmers, and, in some cases, political situations such as the ongoing US-China trade war.
-In addition, it is crucial for banks to conduct intensive risk assessments before granting financial aid, which, being labour- and time-intensive process, further discourages these lending institutions from extending their services to low-yield portfolios.
-In other words, what these institutions lack is farm-level intelligence that would enable smoother and efficient operations.
+Lending institutions in many countries such as Jamaica and the United States have been cautious about funding agriculture, citing reasons that include the above-mentioned poor productivity, lack of collateral from farmers, and, in some cases, political situations such as the ongoing US-China trade war.
+In addition, it is crucial for banks to conduct intensive risk assessments before granting financial aid, which, being a labor- and time-intensive process, further discourages these lending institutions from extending their services to low-yield portfolios.
+In other words, what these institutions lack is farm-level intelligence that would enable smoother and more efficient operations.

-The platform establishes the performance of every pixel at regional level (farm/postcode/state/country) — both historical and present — to deliver regional and plot-level insights at a fraction of the traditional cost and effort.
-The platform allows users to identify crops, detect crop health, forecast yield and obtain farmer-level plot and crop performance reports, helping key stakeholders in the BFSI sector to hedge risks and take informed business decisions.
+The platform establishes the performance of every pixel at a regional level (farm/postcode/state/country) — both historical and present — to deliver regional and plot-level insights at a fraction of the traditional cost and effort.
+The platform allows users to identify crops, detect crop health, forecast yield, and obtain farmer-level plot and crop performance reports, helping key stakeholders in the BFSI sector hedge risks and make informed business decisions.

-Lending institutions can thus assess the performance of a farm plot based on historical, current and predictive data with respect to the crops that were and are being cultivated, the health of the current crop and the yield forecast for that season.
-CropIn’s platform also allows the digitisation of ground-level intelligence by facilitating the registration of farm and farmer details, thereby reducing paperwork and hours of human labour.
-The digitised data, along with easy-to-integrate APIs, also ensures hassle-free analysis and reporting as and when required.
+Lending institutions can thus assess the performance of a farm plot based on historical, current, and predictive data with respect to the crops that were and are being cultivated, the health of the current crop, and the yield forecast for that season.
+Cropin’s platform also allows the digitization of ground-level intelligence by facilitating the registration of farm and farmer details, thereby reducing paperwork and hours of human labor.
+The digitized data, along with easy-to-integrate APIs, also ensures hassle-free analysis and reporting as and when required.

-CropIn’s proprietary algorithms enable not only accurate crop detection but also crop growth and crop stage analysis, which aids financial institutions in identifying the time of harvest and thus enables timely recovery of the loan.
-Furthermore, financial institutions can leverage this intelligence to identify regions under cultivation to expand their agri-lending services to new regions.
+Cropin’s proprietary algorithms enable not only accurate crop detection but also crop growth and crop stage analysis, which aids financial institutions in identifying the time of harvest and thus enables timely recovery of the loan.
+Furthermore, the institutions can leverage this intelligence to identify regions under cultivation to expand their agri-lending services to new regions.

-Technology, with the above benefits, can ensure that more number of smallholder and marginalised farmers have access to financial aid, despite not being able to provide the institution with collaterals or other forms of assurance.
+Technology, with the above benefits, improves financial inclusion by ensuring that more smallholder and marginalized farmers have access to financial aid, despite not being able to provide the institution with collaterals or other forms of assurance.